General manager Kevin Lowe wants to break up Anaheim's Kid Line and make Dustin Penner the newest Edmonton Oiler.

 (Chuck Stoody/Canadian Press)

-Edmonton GM Kevin Lowe signed Penner to a five-year offer sheet after failing to get Thomas Vanek of the Buffalo Sabres last month.
+It is the second time this off-season Lowe has pursued a restricted free agent, trying but failing to get Thomas Vanek of the Buffalo Sabres earlier this month.
 Sabres GM Darcy Regier matched Edmonton's seven-year, $50-million offer.

-The Penner signing would have pushed Anaheim over the $50.3-million salary cap, though teams are allowed to exceed the limit by 10 per cent until Oct.
-1.
+The Penner signing would push Anaheim over the $50.3-million salary cap, though teams are allowed to exceed the limit by 10 per cent until Oct.
+1. In other words, Burke could match and then decide how to get under the cap.